 In the 20th century Lathom Park was used as a remount depot for horses destined for the front.
 During this time the mansion played host to army officers from the remount depot.

 The main block of the mansion was demolished in 1925 followed by the east wing in the 1960s.
 The only remaining part of the 18th century building is the west wing, the former stable block.
-This is currently in the process of being redeveloped into apartments.
+This has now been redeveloped into apartments.

 Excavations are underway to establish the form and function of parts of the former castle from the archaeological remains.